rshariffdeen/PatchWeave/doc/Troubleshooting.md

 The current PatchWeave implementation fails to run on four cases in the PatchWeave 2020 benchmark set: openjpeg-jasper-buffer-overflow, jasper-openjpeg-buffer-overflow, libsndfile-wavpack-shift-overflow and jasper-openjpeg-null-pointer.
 Note that we report that PatchWeave generate no patch for these defects in our paper.

 The plausible (but incorrect) patch PatchWeave generates for some examples is compiler dependent and possibly machine dependent.
+PatchWeave relies on compiled AST of the two programs, hence machine dependency is unavoidable with current implementation.